c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 ## Setting Up Vim

 The exam workstation includes [VSCodium](https://vscodium.com/).
-However, every exam task requires you to connect to a remote node via SSH, and [VSCodium](https://vscodium.com/) is __not__ available on those remote machines.
-Therefore, the best approach is to use Vim (unfortunately).
+However, every exam task requires you to connect to a remote node via SSH, and VSCodium is not available on those remote machines.
+In addition, the exam workstation often has high latency, making mouse operation unreliable, this is where Vim shines.

 The following settings provide a much better editing experience for Kubernetes YAML manifests.